Specific Garden Types & Locations (01)

 Grow Lights for Indoor Gardeners

 Indoor gardeners starting seeds and plants become very dependent on grow lights when the cold winter clouds don't let the sun and heat into the greenhouse.
 This article discusses the importance of grow lights.
 With a grow light you will find that you can get up to 10 times more lumens from a grow light, per light per bulb than if you were using a incandescent bulbs.
 Grow lights give the plants heat and light that they need to grow.
-Hobby gardeners as well as commercial gardeners do use grow light in their greenhouse.
+It discusses how recent advances in fluourescent technologies give you a lot of options.
+You can use fluorescent to start seeds or grow full-size plants.
+Specific lamps are discussed, such as the T-12 and T-8 and high-output T5 fluorescent, which product twice the light.
+There are also compacts and high-intesity discharge (HID) lights, and many more.

 The Plant Expert